mongindustries/snowowl/swl/swl-gx/README.md

 - `gx::buffer_allocator`
      A wrapper that creates `gx::buffer<>` resources.
 Specifies the memory locality for a set of resources and synchronization operations.
 - `gx::resource_reference`
-     A reference made from a `gx::buffer<>` used in conjunction with `gx::render_pipeline` to define shader resource and barrier transition information.
+     A reference made from a `gx::buffer<>`.
+It defines a graphics API reference.
 - `gx::render_pipeline`
      A wrapper for a particular graphics configuration (eg: raster, depth, stencil, shader binding, etc.)
+- `gx::render_block`
+     A wrapper for a particular graphics state.
+- `gx::render_pass`
+     A wrapper for graphics command execution.
 - `gx::shader`
      A wrapper for a shader object.